sayotte/martin/README.md

 martin
 ======

-A simple HTTP server framework in C, inspired by Sinatra.

-Using martin is a bad idea; if you find yourself writing web services in C, you should probably ask yourself why.
-A server written in C will probably be faster, yes, but if speed is your goal you might want to look at Protocol Buffers or Thrift rather than HTTP.
-At the same time, a server written in C will be vulnerable to many classic mistakes that result in instability and security problems that are categorically absent from modern interpreted languages (buffer overflows, string formatting problems, segfaults rather than meaningful exceptions, so on).

-Then again, maybe it's a really good idea-- if you already have a codebase written in C, re-using the code within martin to give it a (for example, RESTful) HTTP API would save a lot of trouble.

-Martin's goal is to insulate the developer from the hassle of writing an HTTP server, allowing them to focus on the API for their application.
+An HTTP server that can be extended with small plugins, which can be invoked via simple regex-based routing rules.

+Martin is now dead code.
+It was a pet project that I used to learn more deeply:

+   * HTTP and the http-parser library
+   * the reactor pattern and libevent/libev
+   * dynamic-loading of libs at runtime
+   * autoconf
+   * libpcre
+   * recovering from segfaults
+   * sub-process control (in the early multi-process model)
+   * SysV IPC (in the early multi-process model)
+   * ... and some other ambitions I didn't get around to:
+      * embedding a Perl or Python interpreter
+      * interacting with Protocol Buffers in C
+      * incorporating a small (as opposed to bloaty, like JSON or YAML) config-file language

+After working on it in my spare time for a few months I learned some things that made further development without a top-down rewrite seem... a bad choice, technically.
+The project was really for learning to begin with, and a rewrite sounded very boring, so I've put it down for now / likely forever.

+Some of the valuable things I learned along the way were these:

+   * Writing DSLs in C that can be compiled without a first-pass by something else is very awkward
+      * Apple's anonymous function extension can help, but is limited to Apple of course
+         * See https://github.com/tyler/Bogart for an effort that uses this feature to MUCH more closely mimic Sinatra's ease-of-use
+      * Preprocessor abuse coupled with exploiting ELF or Mach file formats can get you there perhaps more portably, but is of course more brittle
+   * Catching exceptions (even segfaults!) in C is easy, but handling them correctly in a callback-based architecture is hard in every language
+      * In C, the possibility of a corrupted heap makes handling exceptions reasonably every time (the service remains stable) harder than most languages
+      * Writing a service in C which uses a callback-based architecture, and which can isolate faults that might corrupt the heap, is Very Hard
+   * Libtool is useful for handling plugins at runtime in a portable way
+   * libevent has a more functionality than libev
+      * For example, its "ev_http" sub-library obviates most of the code in Martin! (haha)

-If you still want to take a look... well, I haven't written any documentation yet, but here are some points to get started on:
+If you still want to take a look...

-   * main() lives in server.c
+   * main() lives in main.c, so that the code can be used as a library; most of the top-level action is in server.c
-   * martin uses http-parser (https://github.com/joyent/http-parser) to parse requests
+   * martin uses http-parser (https://github.com/joyent/http-parser) to parse requests; this is a very cool library
    * martin uses PCRE (http://www.pcre.org/) to match and route requests to appropriate handlers
    * martin uses libev (http://software.schmorp.de/pkg/libev) for its event-loop
    * routes are loaded at run-time from the file "routes.txt"
       * each line has an HTTP method, a regex path to match against, and the name of a handler routine (e.g. "GET /static get_static")
-      * handler routines are found at runtime using dlsym() so they can be anything you link in, but some examples are in handler.c
+      * handler routines are found at runtime using dlsym() so they can be anything you link in
+      * some handler examples are found in builtin.c and the plugins/ sub-directory
+   * The code builds on both Linux and Mac as of this writing; the unit tests in test/ pass, minimal as they are